-- 1.1 This refers to acute trauma, pain, or infection and will be referred for treatment by the Medical Officer, Prison Nurse, or Medical Orderly alone in the various prisons. - 1.2 The patient will be seen as soon as possible, preferably on the day of referral, and treatment will mainly consist of extractions, fillings, or prescriptions (medication).
+- 1.1 This refers to acute trauma, pain, or infection and will be referred for treatment by the Medical Officer, Prison Nurse, or Medical Orderly alone in the various prisons. - 1.2 The patient will be seen as soon as possible and treatment will mainly consist of extractions, fillings, or prescriptions (medication).
 Except in exceptional clinical circumstances, e.g., acute traumatic episode, emergency dental treatment will be limited to treatment on one tooth.